 BCN Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
-Point-of-Service means you can use providers outside the plan's network for an additional cost.
-(See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)
+Point-of-Service means you can use providers outside the plan's network with prior authorization at no additional cost.
+(See Chapter 3, Section 2.3 for information about using the Point-of-Service option.)
 BCN Advantage does not include Part D prescription drug coverage.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.
+Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/affordable-care-act/individuals-and-families for more information.